As a registered dietitian, I naturally read a lot about nutrition. And over the years, I’ve come across many vegan nutrition books.

 These are the types of books that I can definitely recommend to other vegan and plant-curious mamas.
 In this article, I’ll be sharing four of my favorites.

-As always, if you prefer to watch rather than read, simply click on the video below!
+As always, if you prefer to watch rather than read, simply click on the video above for a visual summary!

 How to Pick the Best Vegan Books